-Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers to Work
+Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers To Work

 — Jason Baum (@jasonbaum) April 16, 2017

-One very pointed tweet, though, didn’t even need Photoshop to get across an impactful message:
+One very pointed tweet, though, didn’t even need Photoshop to get across an impactful message.

 @DonaldJTrumpJr North Korea’s threatening nuclear war, 43 million Americans live in poverty, and your dad’s under FBI investigation.
 Cool shirt though.